-- A global brand: MetLife is one of the most recognized and long-lasting names in the insurance industry.
+A global brand: MetLife is one of the most recognized and long-lasting names in the insurance industry.

-- Great employee plans: MetLife is focused on providing group dental insurance to companies with thousands of employees in the U.S. or abroad.
+Great employee plans: MetLife is focused on providing group dental insurance to companies with thousands of employees in the U.S. or abroad.

-- TRICARE Dental Program: MetLife manages this program for members of active duty uniformed personnel and members of the National Guard, the U.S. Army Reserves and their families.
+TRICARE Dental Program: MetLife manages this program for members of active duty uniformed personnel and members of the National Guard, the U.S. Army Reserves and their families.

-- FEDVIP: MetLife manages the federal employees dental and vision insurance program.
+FEDVIP: MetLife manages the federal employees dental and vision insurance program.

-- Plenty of information: To keep clients informed, MetLife offers educational resources like the MetLife Oral Health Library on its website.
+Plenty of information: To keep clients informed, MetLife offers educational resources like the MetLife Oral Health Library on its website.

-Metlife Dental Insurance Company Profile
+Metlife Dental Insurance Company Information

 - Company Name:

 - Metlife Dental Insurance

 We’ll start sending you the news you need delivered straight to you.
 We value your privacy.
 Unsubscribe easily.